Signatures of many-body localisation in a system without disorder and the relation to a glass transition: Signatures of MBL

-Our final test of a MBL transition in the spectrum of $H$ is by considering how the eigenstates are distributed over the Fock basis states $| \mathbf{n} \rangle$.
-We quantify this as usual by means of the inverse participation ratio (IPR), which for an eigenstate $| E \rangle$ reads, ${I}(E) \equiv 2^{-N} / \sum_{\mathbf{n}} | \langle E | \mathbf{n} \rangle |^{4}$ [such that ${I}(E)$ is $O(2^{-N})$ if $| E \rangle$ is highly concentrated on some $| \mathbf{n} \rangle$, and $O(1)$ otherwise].
-Figure 3(a) shows the average of the IPR over the bulk of the spectrum, $\bar{I} \equiv 2^{-N} \sum_{E} {I}(E)$, as a function of $s$ \footnote{The average is over half of all eigenstates around the centre of the spectrum.}.
-There is a clear crossover in the behaviour of $\bar{I}$ occurring near $s_*=0$.
-For $s<0$ the average IPR is of $O(1)$, indicative of eigenstates spread out in $| \mathbf{n} \rangle$.
-For $s>0$ in contrast, $\bar{I}$ becomes small, seemingly tending to zero progressively with $N$, indicative of eigenstates localised in $| \mathbf{n} \rangle$.
-The change also sharpens with increasing $N$, which is consistent with a discontinuity at $s_*=0$ in the large size limit.
-In Figs.\ 3(b,c) we show the average local density of states (LDOS).
-This is defined from the local density of states, $\text{LDOS}(E|\mathbf{n}) \equiv \sum_{E'} |\langle E'|\mathbf{n}\rangle|^2\delta(E-E')$, by centring each $\text{LDOS}(E|\mathbf{n})$ around its average $E$ and then averaging over $\mathbf{n}$.
-The average LDOS is shown for $s$ at either side of $s_*$: for $s<0$ the distribution over eigenstates appears Gaussian, while for $s>0$ it is highly concentrated on an eigenstate.
-This indicates that in the non-thermalising phase the eigenstates of the system are localised over a few many-body Fock states with that energy.
+by centering each $\text{LDOS}(E|\mathbf{n})$ around its average $E$ and then averaging over $\mathbf{n}$ \footnote{Note that $\text{LDOS}(E|\mathbf{n})$ is a function of $\mathbf{n}$'s energy, thus by centering the distribution first and then averaging we obtain an average LDOS, cf.~\cite{Cohen2003}.}.
+For $s<0$ the distribution over eigenstates appears Gaussian (indicative of a thermalising phase~\cite{Genway2013,*Genway2012}), while for $s>0$ it is highly concentrated on an eigenstate.
+This indicates that in the non-thermalising phase the eigenstates are localised over a few many-body Fock states with that energy.
 The crossover from a distribution which is close to a delta function to one which is Gaussian is similar to the change one would encounter in the LDOS of an integrable quantum system (where thermalisation is not expected to occur) when a banded non-integrable perturbation is added (such that the perturbed system would thermalise)~\cite{Genway2013,*Flambaum2000,*Flambaum2001}.
-In such a system one would expect that the average IPR $\bar{I}$ is approximately $\frac{\sqrt{2}}{3}~(\sim 0.47)$ (note that this is less than the $\bar{I}$ which one would expect for random eigenstates described by the Porter-Thomas distribution).
+In such a system one would expect that the average IPR $\bar{I}$ is approximately $\frac{1}{3 \sqrt{2}}~(\sim 0.235)$ (note that this is less than the $\bar{I}$ which one would expect for random eigenstates described by the Porter-Thomas distribution).
 The extracted $\bar{I}$ is close to this value, highlighting the connection between the LDOS, the average IPR and non-integrable perturbations in integrable systems.